Mean Absolute Deviation (MAD) Calculator

 MAD vs Standard Deviation

-Standard deviation squares the deviations before averaging — which amplifies the effect of large outliers.
+Standard deviation squares the deviations before averaging, which amplifies the effect of large outliers.
 MAD treats all deviations equally.
 This makes MAD more robust: a single extreme outlier will inflate standard deviation dramatically but only moderately affect MAD.

 Median Absolute Deviation

 A related measure is the Median Absolute Deviation (also abbreviated MAD): MAD_median = median(|xᵢ - median(x)|).
-This is even more robust than mean-based MAD — it is resistant to multiple outliers and is used in robust statistics and anomaly detection.
+It is even more robust than the mean-based version, because it shrugs off several outliers rather than just one, which is why robust statistics and anomaly detection reach for it.

 Real-World Applications